Dr. Michael D. Grant, M.D., F.A.C.S.

 Palpable- Readily felt with the hands on examination

-Partial Breast Irradiation (PBI)- "Investigational" Method of treating a patient with local radiation therapy after a lumpectomy.
-This technique only treats the lumpectomy site rather than the entire breast (standard treatment).
+Partial Breast Irradiation (PBI)- An "investigational" method of treating a patient with local radiation therapy after a lumpectomy, a technique that only treats the lumpectomy site rather than the entire breast (standard treatment)

 Pathology- The study and diagnosis of disease by examining samples of tissue underneath the microscope

-Proliferation Index- A measure of how many cells within a specific tumor are dividing.
-This typically is used to guage the “aggressiveness” of a malignant tumor by performing a test called “Ki-67” or “MIB-1”
+Proliferation Index- A measure of how many cells within a specific tumor are dividing that is typically used to guage the “aggressiveness” of a malignant tumor by performing a test called “Ki-67” or “MIB-1”